RicardoRios46/BrainCoord/README.md

 python braincoord.py --debug True
 ```
 ## Documentation
-You will find the documentation in a zip file, open the file "index.html"
+For further information you will find the documentation in a zip file, open the file "index.html"

 ## Requirements
 You will find a file call "requirements.txt" where is explicit the libraries need run the script.